python/cpython/Doc/c-api/structures.rst

 All Python objects ultimately share a small number of fields at the beginning of the object's representation in memory.
-These are represented by the :ctype:`PyObject` and :ctype:`PyVarObject` types, which are defined, in turn, by the expansions of some macros also used, whether directly or indirectly, in the definition of all other Python objects.
+These are represented by the :c:type:`PyObject` and :c:type:`PyVarObject` types, which are defined, in turn, by the expansions of some macros also used, whether directly or indirectly, in the definition of all other Python objects.

-.. ctype:: PyObject
+.. c:type:: PyObject

    All object types are extensions of this type.
 This is a type which contains the information Python needs to treat a pointer to an object as an